marklogic-community/corb2/README.md

 * XCC-DBNAME (Optional)

 ### Custom Inputs to XQuery modules
 Any property specified with prefix (with '.')
-URIS-MODULE,XQUERY-MODULE,PRE-BATCH-MODULE,POST-BATCH-MODULE,INIT-MODULE, will be set as external variables to the corresponding xquery module (if defined).
+URIS-MODULE,XQUERY-MODULE,PRE-BATCH-MODULE,POST-BATCH-MODULE,INIT-MODULE, will be set as an external variable in the corresponding XQuery module (if that variable is defined as an external string variable in XQuery module).

-ex:
-URIS-MODULE.filePath
-XQUERY-MODULE.outputFolder
+**Examples:**
+URIS-MODULE.maxLimit=1000 (Expects an external string variable _maxLimit_ in URIS-MODULE XQuery)
+XQUERY-MODULE.startDate=2015-01-01 (Expects an external string variable _startDate_ in XQUERY-MODULE XQuery)

 ### Adhoc Tasks
+Appending "|ADHOC" to the name of a module will cause the .xqy module to be read off the file system and executed in MarkLogic without being uploaded to Modules database.
+This simplifies running CoRB jobs by not requiring deployment of any code to MarkLogic, and makes set of CoRB2 files and configuration more self contained.

 INIT-MODULE, URIS-MODULE, XQUERY-MODULE, PRE-BATCH-MODULE and POST-BATCH-MODULE can be specified adhoc by adding prefix '|ADHOC' at the end.
-Adhoc XQuery is local to corb i.e. not deployed to marklogic.
-The xquery module should be in its named file available in classpath or filesystem.
+Adhoc XQuery remains local to the CoRB and not deployed to MarkLogic.
+The xquery module should be in its named file and that file should be available on the file system, including being on the java classpath for CoRB.

-ex:
+**Examples:**
-PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC (module as a named file in the classpath or current directory)
+PRE-BATCH-MODULE=adhoc-pre-batch.xqy|ADHOC (adhoc-pre-batch.xqy must be on the classpath or in the current directory)
-INIT-MODULE=/path/to/file/adhoc-init-module.xqy|ADHOC (module file with full path in the file system)
+XQUERY-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC (module file with full path in the file system)

 ### Encryption
+It is often required to protect the database connection string or password from unauthorized access.
+So, CoRB optionally supports encryption of entire XCC URL or any parts of the XCC URL (if individually specified) such as XCC-PASSWORD.

 * DECRYPTER (Must extend com.marklogic.developer.corb.AbstractDecrypter.
-Encryptable options XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOST, XCC-PORT and XCC-DBNAME)
+Encryptable options include XCC-CONNECTION-URI, XCC-USERNAME, XCC-PASSWORD, XCC-HOST, XCC-PORT and XCC-DBNAME)
-  com.marklogic.developer.corb.PrivateKeyDecrypter (Requires private key file)
+  * com.marklogic.developer.corb.PrivateKeyDecrypter (Included, requires private key file)
-  com.marklogic.developer.corb.JasyptDecrypter (Requires jasypt jar in classpath.
-Default algorithm PBEWithMD5AndTripleDES)
+  * com.marklogic.developer.corb.JasyptDecrypter (Included, requires jasypt-*.jar in classpath)
 * PRIVATE-KEY-FILE (Required property for PrivateKeyDecrypter, should be accessible in classpath or file system)
-* PRIVATE-KEY-ALGORITHM (Optional for PrivateKeyDecrypter.
-Default is RSA)
+* PRIVATE-KEY-ALGORITHM (Optional - Default algorithm for PrivateKeyDecrypter is RSA.
+Default algorithm for JasyptDecrypter is PBEWithMD5AndTripleDES)
 * JASYPT-PROPERTIES-FILE (Optional property for JasyptDecrypter.
-If not specified, it uses default jasypt.proeprties file, which should be accessible in classpath or file system.)
+If not specified, it uses default jasypt.proeprties file, which should be accessible in the classpath or file system.)

-#### PrivateKeyDecrypter
+#### com.marklogic.developer.corb.PrivateKeyDecrypter
+PrivateKeyDecrypter automatically detects if the text is encrypted.
+Unencrypted text or clear text is returned as-is.
+Though, not required, encrypted text can be optionally enclosed with "ENC" ex: ENC(xxxxxx) to clearly indicate that it is encrypted.

-Generate keys and encrypt the URI or password using one of the options below.
-Optionally, the encrypted text can be enclosed with "ENC" ex: ENC(xxxxxx)
+Generate keys and encrypt XCC URL or password using one of the options below.

 **Java Crypt**
+* Use the PrivateKeyDecrypter class inside the corb jar with the gen-keys option to generate a key.
-* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter gen-keys /path/to/private.key /path/to/public.key RSA 1024 (Note: if not specified, default algorithm: RSA, default key-length: 1024)
+  java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter gen-keys /path/to/private.key /path/to/public.key RSA 1024 (Note: if not specified, default algorithm: RSA, default key-length: 1024)
+* Use the PrivateKeyDecrypter class inside the corb jar with the encrypt option to encrypt the clear text such as an xcc URL or password.
-* java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter encrypt /path/to/public.key clearText RSA (Note: if not specified, default algorithm: RSA)
+  java -cp marklogic-corb-2.1.*.jar com.marklogic.developer.corb.PrivateKeyDecrypter encrypt /path/to/public.key clearText RSA (Note: if not specified, default algorithm: RSA)

 **RSA keys**
 * openssl genrsa -out private.pem 1024 (generate private key in PEM format)
-* openssl pkcs8 -topk8 -nocrypt -in private.pem -out private.pkcs8.key (create PRIVATE-KEY-FILE in PKCS8 std for java)
+* openssl pkcs8 -topk8 -nocrypt -in private.pem -out private.pkcs8.key (create PRIVATE-KEY-FILE in PKCS8 standard for java)
 * openssl rsa -in private.pem -pubout > public.key  (extract public key)
 * echo "uri or password" | openssl rsautl -encrypt -pubin -inkey public.key | base64 (encrypt URI or password.
 Optionally, the encrypted text can be enclosed with "ENC" ex: ENC(xxxxxx))